dysonreturns/sc2ai/docs/QUICK_REFERENCE.md

 Targeting on the API is often for a 2d location `Api::Point2D`.
 Our `Api:Unit` positions are 3d, in the form of `Api::Point` (via `unit.pos`), but there are several position types.

-The library provides the uniform `Sc2::Position`, to ease targeting 2d locations.
+The library provides the uniform `Sc2::Position`, to ease interoperability.
 Proto objects `Api::Point`, `Api::Point2D`,`Api::PointI`,`Api::Size2DI` are additionally type `Sc2::Position` which respond to #x and #y.
 An array of [x,y] coordinates can be turned into a `Api::Point2D` with Array#to_p2d.